 Start by explaining digital dentistry in simple terms.
 You can say, “We’re using a small camera to create a 3D picture of your teeth.
 This replaces the traditional putty molds we used to use.”
 This comparison makes the change easy to grasp.
 Explain that these digital workflows use advanced technology to design their restorations with incredible precision.
 By demystifying the process, you involve them in their own care.
 When patients understand the “why” behind the technology, they feel more comfortable and confident in the treatment you’re providing.
 It shows you’re invested in making their dental care more efficient and pleasant.

-Show, Don’t Just Tell, the Benefits
+Show, Don’t Just Tell, the Advantages

 Visuals are your best friend.
 Instead of just talking about precision, show them.
 As you use the intraoral scanner, display the 3D model of their teeth on a screen.
 Point out specific details and explain how this clear image helps you design a perfect restoration.
 You can say, “This detailed map of your tooth helps us and the lab create a crown that fits perfectly, so you won’t need as many adjustments.”
 This makes the benefits tangible.
 Showing patients the immediate digital impression helps them connect the cool new tech to a better, more accurate result for their crowns and bridges.